-Comcover's series of Risk Management Information Sheets are designed to be used as learning resources and are not mandatory.
+Comcover's series of Risk Management Case Studies and information sheets are designed to be used as learning resources and are not mandatory.

 It is important that entities develop risk management frameworks and systems that are tailored to the needs of their organisation.
 Entities may elect to adapt the concepts contained in this information sheet to suit their specific needs or use alternative methodologies.